uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_reduce_func.rst

 Sequential execution never invokes the splitting constructor or method join.

-All overloads can accept a :doc:`task_group_context <../../task_scheduler/scheduling_controls/task_group_context_cls>` object so that the algorithm’s tasks are executed in this group.
-By default, the algorithm is executed in a bound group of its own.
+All overloads can accept a :doc:`task_group_context <../../task_scheduler/scheduling_controls/task_group_context_cls>` object so that the algorithm’s tasks are executed in this context.
+By default, the algorithm is executed in a bound context of its own.

 **Complexity**